stephaniechansddo/assignment04/README.md

 ## Getting Started

 ### Clone the Repository
-Clone the project repository from [repository URL].
+Clone the project repository from [https://github.com/stephaniechansddo/assignment04].

 ### Set Up Development Environment
 - Ensure you have Git, Eclipse IDE, Maven, and Java 11 installed on your development machine.